polius/meteornext-docs/docs/guides/utils.md

 ### Importing from File

-To import a file choose the `File` option from the sources list and then select the desired file from your local drive.
+To import a file, choose the `File` option from the sources list and then select the desired file from your local drive.

 ![alt text](../../assets/utils/imports/file/utils-imports-file-1.png "Imports (File) - Source")

 Then select the server you want to import this file and the database name.
 If you want to perform a clean import, check the `Recreate database` checkbox.
-This option deletes the database, creates a new empty one with the same name and then imports all the schema and data from the specified source.
+This option deletes the database, creates a new empty one with the same name, and then imports all the schema and data from the specified source.

 ![alt text](../../assets/utils/imports/file/utils-imports-file-2.png "Imports (File) - Destination")